-God created mankind for fellowship “I have loved thee with an everlasting love: therefore with loving kindness have I drawn thee” (Jeremiah 31:3).
+God created humanity for fellowship “I have loved thee with an everlasting love: therefore with loving kindness have I drawn thee” (Jeremiah 31:3).
 Parents bring children to life for this same reason.
 God is our Heavenly Father and He yearns to have children to love (2 Thessalonians 2:16).

 Life is a chance given to humans to develop that love-relationship with their Creator.
 God created man with the freedom of choice to accept God’s love or reject it.
 Sadly, our first parents chose to believe the devil.
 As a result, the devil stole their eternal life and caused them misery, suffering, and death (Romans 5:12).